-This post talks about a certain wildlife safari in Kenya.
+This Kenya Wildlife Safari inspired creators of Disney’s the Lion King and you can see the real Pride Rock.
+And it’s not reserved for celebrities, anyone can travel there.
 There’s a video at the end so if you’re a fan of moving pictures, hop straight down there to enjoy!
 Cheers – Abi

 Hakuna Matata.
 It’s a wonderful phrase.